Build vs Buy: When to Use No-Code Tools for Your MVP

 3. You're a Non-Technical Founder

 If you can't code and don't have a technical co-founder, no-code lets you build something real without depending on others.
-Speed and independence matter more than perfection at the MVP stage.

 4. Timeline is Extremely Tight